linhnq0520/LinKit/LinKit/LinKit.Core/README.md

 *   🚀 **Blazing Fast Performance:** Dispatches requests directly without any runtime reflection overhead.
 *   ⏱️ **Faster Startup:** No need for slow assembly scanning when your application starts.
 *   🗑️ **Trimming & AOT Safe:** Perfect for Blazor WASM, MAUI, and NativeAOT applications.
-*   ✍️ **Clean & Explicit API:** A clear, intent-driven API that encourages good CQRS practices.
+*   ✍️ **Clean & Explicit API:** A clear, intent-driven API that encourages good CQRS and API design.
-*   🤖 **Automated Boilerplate:** Reduces repetitive code like DI registrations.
+*   🤖 **Automated Boilerplate:** Reduces repetitive code for DI registrations and API endpoints.

 ## Features